How Remote Year Sets You Up For Success While Working Remotely

 Working remotely is a journey - and you don't have to do it on your own.
 Remote Year helps you to be successful every step of the way, from the conversation with your boss to staying connected around the world.

-When you’re considering traveling the world while working remotely, there are bound to be a few questions and concerns that are holding you back from taking the leap.
+When you’re considering traveling the world while working remotely or taking a little workation, there are bound to be a few questions and concerns that are holding you back from taking the leap.
 If you’ve been working remotely for awhile, you may be worried about leaving behind your well-worn productivity zone and your current life structure to work from places that are distractingly beautiful.
 If you’re taking the leap into the remote work lifestyle for the first time, the thought of working efficiently from anywhere outside of your office, much less halfway around the world, may keep you up at night.
 Will your boss be able to reach you if she needs to?
 How will you collaborate with your current team members and clients?
 How will you find great WiFi?
 Could you use this opportunity to build your network, or will you only be able to meet the people within your program?

 Well-established work and travel programs like Remote Year can help you alleviate some of those worries.
 They provide the curated experience and logistical assistance that you need in order to work remotely effectively from anywhere in the world.
 Because, let’s face it, the last thing that you want to be worried about when closing a huge client is whether the WiFi is going to cut out.
 Don’t worry, we’ve got that covered.
 Our connectivity team is vigilant and fast-acting to ensure that you have access to the best service when you need it most.